Special Educational Needs Policy

 Heads of Department will:

-- Keep up to date with the concerns list and ensure new members of the department are familiar with the SEN Policy
+• Keep up to date with the students of concern list and ensure new members of the department are familiar with the SEN Policy

 The SENCO will:

-- Communicate the school SEN policy to parents and importance of parental involvement in their child’s learning.
+• Communicate the school SEN policy and procedures to parents and importance of parental involvement in their child’s learning.

-- Monitor the identification and assessment of students with special needs.
+• Monitor the identification and assessment of students with a variety of needs

 The SEN teachers will:

 • Promote and support implementation of differentiated lessons by taking into account the learning styles, which encourage students with special needs to participate fully.

 ARIS Teachers will:

-- Be aware of the school’s procedures for identifying, assessing and making provision for students with SEN.
+• Be informed on the ARIS SEN Policy and procedures for identifying, assessing and making provision for students with a variety of needs.

-- Be able to gather information through observation and assessment.
+• Be able to gather and document information through observation and assessments when necessary

-- Liaise with Heads of Department and SENCO in order to ensure student progress
+• Liaise with Heads of Department and SENCO in order to ensure student progress

 Teacher Assistants (TAs) will: